Skip to Content

 There will also be decorations outside (which you can see for free as you walk by) and the model layouts inside the museum will be a winter wonderland.

 The museum is open Monday through Saturday from 10 am to 4 pm.
-Admission is $10 for adults, $9 for seniors and military personnel, $6 for kids ages 2 to 12, and kids under 2 are free.
+Admission is $12 for adults, $10 for seniors and military personnel, $8 for kids ages 3 to 12, and kids under 2 are free.
+So, if you can’t make one of the holiday events, you could still see the decorations at the museum on your own time.

 Grab a pint of Tiny Tim’s Christmas Ale at Front Street Brewery

-Front Street Brewery (9 N Front St) is Wilmington’s oldest brewery.
-There are a ton of flagship beers at the brewery, but of course, there are seasonal ones as well.
+Wilmington is filled with craft breweries, with Front Street Brewery (9 N Front St) being the oldest brewery.
+There are a ton of flagship beers at the brewpub, but of course, there are seasonal ones as well.

 Shop at a Holiday Market

-Cool Wilmington is hosting the Really Cool Stuff Holiday Market downtown on November 26 from 11 am to 4 pm.
-Food and craft vendors will be set up on Dock Street between Front and 2nd street (this is where the Riverfront Farmers’ Market is typically held).
+Cool Wilmington hosts the Really Cool Stuff Holiday Market downtown at the end of November (no date released yet for 2025).
+Food and craft vendors will be set up on Dock Street between Front and 2nd St. This is where the Riverfront Farmers’ Market is typically held — which, fun fact, we used to be vendors at for years.

 Visit Santa

 Santa makes some of traditional stops in the Port City.
-The big man will be at Mayfaire Town Center (L135 – 865 Inspiration Dr) from December 1 until December 24.
+The big man is at Mayfaire Town Center (L135 – 865 Inspiration Dr and the Independence Mall (3500 Oleander Dr.).

-For other stops, check out our Where To See Santa In Wilmington post.
+For other Santa sightings, check out our Where To See Santa Claus In Wilmington post.

 Visit A Light in the Darkest of Nights & An 18th Century Christmas